PanDAWMS/panda-docs/docs/source/architecture/iam.rst

 When users run panda-client tools like ``pathena`` and ``prun`` in console terminals, the tools prompt users to authenticate themselves by visiting links in their web browsers.
-Users are redirected to their own ID providers, and after successful authentication, those tools obtain ID tokens from Indigo IAM for accessing the PanDA server.
+Users are redirected to their own ID providers, and after successful authentication, those tools obtain ID tokens from Indigo IAM to access the PanDA server.
 Typically, these ID tokens have a lifetime of 24 hours, reducing the need for frequent browser sessions.
 The PanDA server authenticates end-users using the ``sub``, ``aud``, and ``name`` claims in the ID token, and authorizes them based on the ``groups`` claim.